dbojan/find-duplicates-fast-100/README.md

 -no warranty of any kind given.

+-changes in 2020-08-30-1
+ replaced delete with move, so file will be moved to folder 'copies', instead of deleted.

 -changes in 2024-02-04-1:
  added 'chcp 65001>Nul' to the bat file to display utf8 encoded filenames in console